Harriet Martineau: Economics and social sciences

 Harriet Martineau propounds political economic theories in Illustrations of Political Economy.
 She is seen as a frontrunner who merges fiction and economy in a time period when "fiction claimed authority over emotional knowledge, while economics claimed authority over empirical knowledge".
 Moreover, Martineau's text sets the stage for women to enter into economics.
-For example, Dalley Lana explains that "by bringing the topic of domestic economy to bear on political economy, Martineau places women more centrally within economic theory and practice.
+For example, Lana Dalley explains that "by bringing the topic of domestic economy to bear on political economy, Martineau places women more centrally within economic theory and practice.
 In this context, women – as readers of the Illustrations and as characters with the tales – are not only rendered a part of larger-scale economics but also (because of their participation) encourage to learn the principles of political economy."

 As early as 1831, Martineau wrote on the subject "Political Economy" (as the field of economics was then known).
-Her goal was to popularize and illustrate the principles of laissez faire capitalism, though she made no claim to original theorizing.
+Her goal was to popularise and illustrate the principles of laissez-faire capitalism, though she made no claim to original theorising.

 Martineau's reflections on Society in America, published in 1837, are prime examples of her sociological methods.
 Her ideas in this field were set out in her 1838 book How to Observe Morals and Manners.
-She believed that some very general social laws influence the life of any society, including the principle of progress, the emergence of science as the most advanced product of human intellectual endeavor, and the significance of population dynamics and the natural physical environment.
+She believed that some very general social laws influence the life of any society, including the principle of progress, the emergence of science as the most advanced product of human intellectual endeavour, and the significance of population dynamics and the natural physical environment.

 Auguste Comte coined the name sociology and published a lengthy exposition under the title of Cours de Philosophie Positive in 1839.
 Martineau undertook a concise translation that was published in two volumes in 1853 as The Positive Philosophy of Auguste Comte (freely translated and condensed by Harriet Martineau).
 It was a remarkable achievement, and a successful one; Comte recommended her volumes to his students instead of his own.
 Some writers regard Martineau as the first female sociologist.
 Her introduction of Comte to the English-speaking world and the elements of sociological perspective in her original writings support her credit as a sociologist.

 Death

 Harriet Martineau died of bronchitis at "The Knoll" on 27 June 1876, aged 74.
+An autopsy revealed an ovarian cyst that had grown to twelve inches in diameter.
 She was buried alongside her mother in Key Hill Cemetery, Hockley, Birmingham.
 The following April, at Bracondale, her cousin's estate, much of Martineau's extensive art collection was sold at auction.

-Harriet had a unique view on death, she said, "...I have not acquired any dread or dislike of death; but I have felt, for the first, time a keen and unvarying relish of life."
+Martineau said, "...I have not acquired any dread or dislike of death; but I have felt, for the first, time a keen and unvarying relish of life."
 (Harriet 483).
 She explained how that, as she knew death was approaching, day by day she was not scared of it or dreading it, in fact she even described how she did not let this knowledge impact her daily life activities.

-Memorial

-Her name is listed on the east face of the Reformers Memorial in Kensal Green cemetery in London.